villadora/helium-cli/README.md

 ## Installation

-If you want a standalone cli tool, just run:
+If you want a standalone cli tool, just run(highly suggest):

     npm install -g helium-cli

-If you already has phantomjs installed and also curl in your machine, you can download [helium-script.js](./helium-script.js) and [helper.js](./helper.js).
+If you already has phantomjs installed and also curl in your machine, and you really don't want to download phantomjs again due to some reason.
+Then you can clone this repository and remove the "phantomjs" "request" dependencies in the [package.json](./package.json).

 ## Usage